PlaidCloud/website/content/en/docs/reference/kubernetes-api/common-definitions/list-meta.md

   selfLink is a URL representing this object.
 Populated by the system.
 Read-only.

-  DEPRECATED Kubernetes will stop propagating this field in 1.20 release and the field is planned to be removed in 1.21 release.
+  DEPRECATED PlaidCloud will stop propagating this field in 1.20 release and the field is planned to be removed in 1.21 release.